ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 # The Ultimate Guide to Ruby Timeouts

-An unresponsive service is worse than a down one.
+An unresponsive service can be worse than a down one.
 It can tie up your entire system if not handled properly. **All network requests should have a timeout.**

 Here’s how to add timeouts for popular Ruby gems. **[All have been tested](test)**.
 You should [avoid Ruby’s `Timeout` module](http://www.mikeperham.com/2015/05/08/timeout-rubys-most-dangerous-api/).
 The default is no timeout, unless otherwise specified.
 Enjoy!